laravel/docs/eloquent-collections.md

 <a name="method-findMany"></a>
 #### `findMany($keys)`

-The `findMany` method returns all models that belong to a primary key passed in the `$keys` array:
+The `findMany` method returns all models with a primary key that is included in the `$keys` array:

     $users = User::all();